Bar Plot

 Formation Energy Diagram

-Bar plots handle negative values automatically and display zero lines for reference:
+Bar plots handle negative values automatically and display zero lines for reference.
+The threshold line uses markers: 'line' to show only the line without marker points:

 <script>